MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-clouds-azure-cli.md

 ## Manage airgapped clouds

 If you're working in an airgapped cloud such as `USSec` or `USNat`, you should be able to get a cloud metadata URL from its documentation.
 You can set the environment variable `ARM_CLOUD_METADATA_URL` to this URL, then CLI will load the available clouds and the corresponding cloud endpoints from the URL.
-The first cloud in the available cloud list will be set as the active cloud by default if the public `AzureCloud` is (most likly) not available.
+The first cloud in the available cloud list will be set as the active cloud by default if the public `AzureCloud` is (most likely) not available.

 All the above commands would also work in airgapped clouds after setting the environment variable.